8 Surprising Facts About Eddie Murphy

 The idea was not without precedent.
 One of Murphy’s comic inspirations, the similarly adult-oriented Richard Pryor, headlined Pryor’s Place, a children's show that ran on CBS for one season beginning in 1984.
 The untitled Murphy production never saw the light of day, though Murphy did eventually find his way back in the Hanna-Barbera fold.
 He was set to voice the title character in Hong-Kong Phooey, a live-action and computer-animated adaptation of the ‘70s cartoon featuring a martial arts-proficient dog, in 2011.
 That project was also shelved.

-Released in 1984, Beverly Hills Cop was a gigantic hit, with its $235 million in ticket sales beating even Ghostbusters to become America's highest grossing film of the year.
+Beverly Hills Cop was a gigantic hit, with its $235 million in ticket sales beating even Ghostbusters to become America's highest grossing film of 1984.
 Murphy starred as Axel Foley, a Detroit police detective whose investigation of his friend’s murder leads him to a culture clash in Beverly Hills.
 The film spawned two sequels in 1987 and 1994.
 For the third installment, Paramount kicked around the idea of teaming Murphy’s Foley with Paul Hogan’s Crocodile Dundee character, the star of his own fish-out-of-water franchise.
 The idea was suggested by Brandon Tartikoff, Paramount’s then-president.
 Another idea would have Foley in London and working with a Scotland Yard inspector played by Sean Connery.
 The 1994 film ultimately featured Foley attempting to solve his boss’s murder and chasing a lead back to an amusement park in California.

 Though he drew a mixed response to his musical albums in the 1980s, Murphy has never stopped recording music.
 Following the release of “Party All the Time,” the performer has been steadily using home recording studios to produce material.
 Speaking with Netflix’s Present Company podcast in 2019, Murphy said there are a lot of songs left unreleased.
 “I’ve never stopped doing music … I stopped putting it out, though, because the audience gets weirded out by it.
 And I don’t want to be that guy.”